Lightning-AI/pytorch-lightning/docs/source-app/workflows/run_work_in_parallel_content.rst

     import lightning as L

     class Root(L.LightningFlow):
         def __init__(self):
             self.work_component_a = L.demo.InfinteWorkComponent(parallel=True)

         def run(self):
             self.work_component_a.run()
-            print("repeats while the infinite work runs ONCE (and forever) in parallel")
+            print('repeats while the infinite work runs ONCE (and forever) in parallel')

 Any LightningWorks that will take more than **1 second** should be run in parallel unless the rest of your Lightning App depends on the output of this work (for example, downloading a dataset).